 Agent Recruiting is the Backbone of Your Brokerage

 Continuing and being proactive in agent recruiting is a goal that your brokerage has to focus on.
 Real estate agents are necessary for your business to operate and generate revenue.
 Simply put, you need them.
-So when it comes to a brokers strategy for recruiting real estate agents, your mantra should be ‘the only thing that stays the same, is everything changes’.
+So when it comes to a brokers’ strategy for how to recruit real estate agents, your mantra should be ‘the only thing that stays the same, is everything changes’.
 You should always be trying out new real estate recruiting ideas, and implementing new strategies.
 You never know what approach, or combination, will prove to be the most effective for your office.
 Therefore, it is best to be creative and have an open mind when mapping out your recruitment campaign.
 If you ever feel like you have hit a wall with agent recruiting, there are helpful resources available to get you right back on track.